AdCritter Platform Overview

 Upload ads

 POST /v1/advertisers/{advertiserId}/ads/{type} as multipart/form-data with the campaign ID and a binary file field.
-Image and video uploads are capped at 5MB; audio uploads at 250MB.
+Image, video, and audio uploads are capped at 5MB.

 Launch the campaign